Voter suppression in the United States

 Voter suppression in the United States consists of various legal and illegal efforts to prevent eligible citizens from exercising their right to vote.
 Such voter suppression efforts vary by state, local government, precinct, and election.
 Voter suppression has historically been used for racial, economic, gender, age and disability discrimination.
-Before and during the American Civil War, most African-Americans had not been able to vote.
-After the Civil War, all African-American men were granted voting rights, causing some Southern Democrats and former Confederate states to institute actions such as poll taxes or language tests that were ostensibly not in contradiction to the U.S. Constitution at the time, but were used to limit and suppress voting access, most notably African American communities that made up large proportions of the population in those areas, but in many regions the majority of the electorate as a whole was functionally or officially unable to register to vote or unable to cast a ballot.
-African Americans' access to registration and voting in the South was often difficult until the Civil Rights Act of 1964, and continues to be a subject of debate.
+After the American Civil War, all African-American men were granted voting rights, but poll taxes or language tests were used to limit and suppress the ability to register or cast a ballot.
+The Civil Rights Act of 1964 and the Voting Rights Act of 1965 improved voting access.
+Since the beginning of voter suppression efforts, proponents of these laws have cited concerns over electoral integrity as a justification for various restrictions and requirements, while opponents argue that these constitute bad faith given the lack of voter fraud evidence in the United States.